kansasgis/NG911/readme.txt

 Support: for questions or issues, email a full description to Kristen: kristen at kgs.ku.edu

-Credits: Scripts written by Sherry Massey with Dickinson County, Kristen Jordan-Koenig with DASC, and Kyle Gonterwitz and Dirk Talley with Kansas Department of Transportation
+Credits: Scripts written by Sherry Massey with Dickinson County, Kristen Jordan Koenig with DASC, and Kyle Gonterwitz and Dirk Talley with Kansas Department of Transportation

 Disclaimer: The Kansas NG9-1-1 GIS Toolbox is provided by the Kansas 911 Coordinating Council, Kansas GIS Policy Board’s Data Access & Support Center (DASC), and associated contributors "as is" and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness